.

 Turning toons downside up, inside out.

-And the never again band was the same!
+And never again the band was the same!

-They called it a “Jam,” they called it a “Buzz,”
+They called it a “Jam”, they called it a “Buzz,”

-And soonest later, the mashup became “Jazz.”
+And soonest later, the mashup said “Jazz.”

 .